 New York: The city that never sleeps… is alive again!

-I use my daughter (who has been there since college) as an excuse for visiting so often, but in truth I am a Broadway and museum junkie.
+I use my daughter (who has been there since college) as an excuse for visiting so often, but in truth, I am a Broadway and museum junkie.
 And the shopping isn’t bad either.
 Seeing as many Broadway shows as possible is a must, but museums come second when there are no matinee performances.
-And there is always time to walk down 5th Avenue to pass by St. Patrick’s Cathedral, Rockefeller Center, Saks Fifth Avenue and other store fronts.
+And there is always time to walk down 5th Avenue to pass by St. Patrick’s Cathedral, Rockefeller Center, Saks Fifth Avenue, and other storefronts.

 This trip was a quick one - only three nights.
 But it was filled with three Broadway shows (Some Like It Hot, Funny Girl with Lea Michele and Good Night, Oscar with Sean Hayes), two museums (the new Museum of Broadway and a return to MOMA) along with the New York Public Library, Bryant Park, Central Park and Rockefeller Center.